The Dalmatian Isopod Species Guide: Spot the Difference!

 1 | Porcellio scaber ‘Dalmatian’

-Porcellio scaber ‘Dalmatian’ is undoubtedly one of the most popular species of its kind.
+Porcellio scaber ‘Dalmatian’ is undoubtedly the classic option.

-Prized for its classic black and white dalmatian look, it fits the dalmatian brief better than any of the others on this list.
+Prized for its characteristic black-and-white spotted look, it better fits the Dalmatian brief than any of the others on this list.

 But does a close resemblance make it the best isopod?
 Let’s find out.